 For these countries, the joint data collection on hospital discharge data (HDD) follows the approach formerly adopted by WHO-Europe and Eurostat.
-The data are requested for discharges (inpatient cases and day cases) and bed-days by ICD-9, ICD-10 or ISHMT code2, by age group and by gender.
+The data are requested for discharges (inpatient cases and day cases) and bed-days by ICD-9, ICD-10 or ISHMT code4, by age group and by gender.
 The data collection on discharges and bed-days allows the calculation of average length of stay.

 All countries in the WHO European Region are encouraged to supply their data using a separate comma-delimited ASCII file (.CSV).
-Annex 5 provides all information regarding the submission of the HDD files.
+Annex 4 provides all information regarding the submission of the HDD files.

-2) OECD non-European countries (Australia, Canada, Chile, Colombia, Costa Rica, Japan, Korea, Mexico, New Zealand and the United States)
+2) OECD non-European countries (Australia, Canada, Chile, Colombia, Costa Rica, Japan, Korea, Mexico, New Zealand and the United States, as well as OECD non-EU accession countries)